astronomer/airflow-dbt-demo/README.md

 `target/manifest.json`, but we included the models for completeness.
 If you would like to try these DAGs with your own dbt workflow, feel free to drop in your own project files.

+**Notes**
-**Note** that the sample dbt project contains the `profiles.yml`, which is configured to use Astronomer's containerized postgres database **solely for the purpose of this demo**.
+- The sample dbt project contains the `profiles.yml`, which is configured to use Astronomer's containerized postgres database **solely for the purpose of this demo**.
 In a production environment, you should use a production-ready database and use environment variables or some other form of secret management for the database credentials.
+- Each DAG runs a `dbt_seed` task at the beginning that loads sample data into the database.
+This is simply for the purpose of this demo.